awsdocs/aws-cdk-guide/doc_source/reference.md

 ### AWS CDK Toolkit \(CLI\) compatibility<a name="cdk_toolkit_versioning"></a>

-The AWS CDK Toolkit \(that is, the `cli` command line command\) is *always* compatible with construct libraries of a semantically *lower* or *equal* version number\.
+The AWS CDK Toolkit \(that is, the `cdk` command line command\) is *always* compatible with construct libraries of a semantically *lower* or *equal* version number\.
 It is, therefore, always safe to upgrade the AWS CDK Toolkit within the same major version\.

 The AWS CDK Toolkit may be, but is *not always*, compatible with construct libraries of a semantically *higher* version, depending on whether the same cloud assembly schema version is employed by the two components\.
 The AWS CDK framework generates a cloud assembly during synthesis; the AWS CDK Toolkit consumes it for deployment\.
 The schema that defines the format of the cloud assembly is strictly specified and versioned\.
 AWS construct libraries using a given cloud assembly schema version are compatible with AWS CDK toolkit versions using that schema version or later, which may include releases of the AWS CDK Toolkit *older than* a given construct library release\.